sahitpen/forex-arbitrage-finder/README.md

 and calculates arbitrage paths using a modified Bellman Ford algorithm to find negative cycles.

 ### Setup
-First, make sure you have Python installed on your computer.
+First, make sure you have **Python 3** installed on your computer.
 Download instructions can be found here: https://www.python.org/downloads/.
+Make sure that you have the latest version of pip as well.

 Then, on the command line, navigate to the location on your computer where you unzipped the submission folder and from there, navigate inside the ForexArbitrage